 In the absence of high-tech surveillance equipment that protects larger commercial operations, the public - familiar with game consistency - often acts as eyes and ears in monitoring regular activities and in identifying and reporting suspicious activities at charitable gaming events.
 Fraud at charitable gaming events is usually discovered in one of two ways:

-- Information or complaints from players, current and former employees of licence holders; and - Discovery through the MGCC's proactive scrutiny of organizations by our auditors and inspectors.
+- current and former employees of licence holders; and - Discovery through the MGCC's proactive scrutiny of organizations by our auditors and inspectors.
 More than half of all gaming fraud discoveries are uncovered as a result of tips and complaints.
-Complaints may be registered with the MGCC by calling 1-800-782-0363, in Winnipeg at 954-9400,
+Complaints may be registered with the MGCC by calling 1-800-782-0363, in Winnipeg at 954-9400 or emailing us at complaints@mgcc.mb.ca